• Skip to primary navigation

 • dioramas

-We complete experiments first and then complete a lapbook minibook or narration page afterwards.
+We complete experiments first and then complete a lapbook minibook or narration page afterward.
 M1 really gets a sense of the overall picture and then can easily break things down into more detail in his writing.

 Don’t limit their work to paper and pencil.
 There are so many ways for them to record what they’ve learned.